Anatomy & Background

 Managing Your Pain

-f you are experiencing persistent or chronic knee arthritis, pain management intervention can assist in managing both acute and chronic pain.
+If you are experiencing persistent or chronic knee arthritis, pain management intervention at NJ pain center can assist in managing both acute and chronic pain.
 Avoiding the activities that cause or exacerbate pain is the first line of treatment, as is using at-home methods such as RICE (rest-ice-compression-elevation) and temporary immobilization techniques such as bracing, taping, strapping or splinting.

 Additional pain management interventions may include: